Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: The Dehornoy-Lafont order complex for categories

 In particular, the source of $h$ must be the target of $f$, and its target must be the target of $g$.
 We say that $g$ is a right-multiple of $f$ and that $f$ left-divides $g$.
 Likewise, one can define a relation $\succeq$ on $\Cc(-,x)$.

 The relation $\preceq$ is obviously reflexive and transitive.
-But it need not be antisymetric: if $x$ is an invertible morphism, then we have $x\prec 1 \prec x$.
+But it is not necessarily antisymmetric: if $x$ is an invertible morphism, then we have $x\prec 1 \prec x$.
 Because of this we always require $\Cc$ to have no nontrivial invertible morphism from now on.

 \begin{definition}(\cite[Definition II.2.26]{ddgkm}) Let $\Cc$ be a category with no nontrivial invertible morphisms.
 The category $\Cc$ is said to be \nit{right-Noetherian} (resp. \nit{left-Noetherian}) if the relation $\preceq$ (resp. $\succeq$) admits no infinite strictly descending chain.
 The category $\Cc$ is \nit{Noetherian} if it is both left-and right-Noetherian. \end{definition}